Altronix/linq-network/_sources/api/api_rust/api_rust_endpoint.rst.txt

    pub enum Endpoint;

-When atx_net crate needs to listen or connect to a remote endpoint, an endpoint enum must be passed as an argument.
+When linq_network crate needs to listen or connect to a remote endpoint, an endpoint enum must be passed as an argument.

 Variants
 --------